 Operational excellence is much more than these approaches, however, and includes a continuous desire to improve company operations and productivity.
 It is a process that requires innovation with both employee and customer engagement to create continuous improvement.

 Manufacturing organizations have cultures that thrive on routine and consistency and often have difficulty changing the mindset of “that’s the way we’ve always done it” to adjust procedures and strive for further performance improvement.
-Sometimes, an external prompt is helpful to stop being “stuck in a rut” and focus your attention on the future.
+Sometimes, an external prompt is helpful to avoid being “stuck in a rut” and focus your attention on the future.
 The Kepner-Tregoe (KT) approach leverages the knowledge of your site staff about the issues, and challenges your employees to develop solutions to overcome them.
 KT can help you identify and address the specific problems that must be resolved to experience the perfect run and perfect day and achieve the operational excellence you have envisioned.

 Root-Cause & Problem-Solving Fundamentals